-How To Draw a Scene In One Point Perspective
+How To Draw a Scene In Two Point Perspective

 By Joe Catapano

 Introduction To Two Point Perspective

 Drawing with perspective can be a daunting task for someone who hasn’t delved into the art of it for very long.
 With that being said, the challenges that come with perspective drawing are easily understood and overcome with the right help.

 And so, with me as your guide you will start to learn the concepts, guides and practical applications of, what I think is, the most important perspective setup: two point perspective.
 However, if you would like to tackle a slightly simpler setup, please refer to the One Point Perspective tutorial.